mrmitc01/SimpleStrategyGame/README.txt

 How to Run:
-Play by dowloading the "Simple-RTS Game" folder and running Simple-RTS.exe inside of it.
+Play by navigating to the "Simple-RTS Game" folder and running Simple-RTS.exe inside of it.